mobiusml/mobius_on-premise_doc/source/video_highlighting.rst

 Arguments
 ----------

-Depending on the features that have been bought, there are a number of arguments that can be passed.
+There are a number of arguments that can be passed for the highlights module.
 The arguments can be passed by adding a "?" after the tag command, followed by the argument=value.
 Several arguments are separated using the "&".

+If you have selected the highlights feature, the following arguments can be set:

+* *num_fps* (int, default: *3*): (Integer) Number of frames per second that are to be extracted and analyzed.
+This value should be increased for fast changing content.
+Doubling this value roughly doubles the processing time of our SDK.
+* *min_highlight_duration* (float, default: *2*): (Float) Minimum duration of a highlight in seconds.
+* *max_highlight_duration* (float, default: *10*): (Float) Maximum duration of a highlight in seconds.
+* *highlighting_respect_shots* (bool, default: *true*): Enforce that the cutting of the highlight segment is respecting the segment boundaries predicted by the shot detector.
+Can be used to make sure that a highlight contains only one consistent scene.

 The following example illustrates how the frame extraction rate (e.g., how many frames are analyzed per second of video) can be changed:
 ::

   curl 127.0.0.1:5000/video/tag?num_fps=6 -X POST -F "data=@./your_video.mp4"